tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-overview.md

 - Deploy a heterogeneous mix of VM sizes in a single scale set.
 You can view max scale set instance counts in the [documentation](./virtual-machine-scale-sets-orchestration-modes.md#what-has-changed-with-flexible-orchestration-mode).
 - Optimize your deployments for cost or capacity through allocation strategies.
 - Continue to make use of scale set features, like [Spot Priority Mix](./spot-priority-mix.md) or [Upgrade Policies](./virtual-machine-scale-sets-set-upgrade-policy.md).
+-
+## Use cases
+Instance mix is ideal for scenarios where flexibility and cost optimization are key.
+Common use cases include:

+- Running cost-sensitive workloads that can leverage multiple Spot VM sizes to minimize expenses.
+- Gradually adopting newer VM generations, such as D32sv5 and D32sv6, while continuing to utilize existing older VMs in the same series.
+- Supporting workloads with a primary or preferred VM size, while having fallback or secondary VM sizes available for added flexibility.
-- Spread a heterogeneous mix of VMs across Availability Zones and Fault Domains for high availability and reliability.
+- Ensuring high availability and reliability by distributing a diverse mix of VMs across Availability Zones and Fault Domains, especially during periods of high demand.

 ## Changes to existing scale set properties
 ### sku.name